 - Letter systems for this grade level typically don't follow the traditional A, B, C, D, and F model.
 Instead use letters like "S" for Satisfactory, "NI" for Needs Improvement, or "I" for independent.

 - Kindergarten number grades also don't often follow the 0 to 100 model.
-For standards-based learning, 1 equals Not Meeting Expectations (for their grade level) and 4 equals Exceeds Expectations.
+For standard-based learning, 1 equals Not Meeting Expectations (for their grade level) and 4 equals Exceeds Expectations.

 - Discuss your grading system with your child frequently so they understand how to read the report card too.

 - Review the report card with your child and ask comprehension questions such as, "Which skills do you think you need to practice more?" and "How can you practice this skill?"